 |Posted on March 22, 2015 at 12:10 AM|

-Cost: $40 per adult and $30 per child under age 18.
+Cost: $20 per adult and $10 per child under age 18.

 FOR MORE INFORMATION, OR TO REGISTER FOR THIS WONDERFUL TRIP, e-MAIL [email protected] OR CALL ME AT 610-209-0758.

-Upper Potomac and Stratford Hall Fossil Collecting Weekend
+Spring Stratford Hall Fossil Collecting Weekend

 FOR MORE INFORMATION, OR TO REGISTER FOR THIS SPECTACULAR TRIP, e-MAIL [email protected] OR CALL ME AT 610-209-0758.

-Our 2018 Paleontology Camp at Stratford Hall, VA
+Our 2019 Paleontology Camp at Stratford Hall, VA

-Monday afternoon, August 6th
+Monday afternoon, July 8th

-through Friday afternoon, August 10th, 2018
+through Friday afternoon, July 12th, 2019

 One of the evenings, the Campers will learn how to make shark tooth necklaces using the shark teeth they find.

 One of the days, we'll be given a tour of the Great House of Stratford Hall, home of 2 signers of the Declaration of Independence, and General Robert E. Lee's birthplace.

-Stratford Hall Beach is closed to the public - except for a small roped-in area.
+Stratford Hall beach is closed to the public - except for a small roped-in area.
 We have special permission to take groups far past the ropes to collect fossils.
 This site is Upper Miocene Age (6-14 million years old).
 Shark teeth, whale bones and teeth, crocodile bones and teeth and turtle shell are among the many fossils found here.
-Occasionally, even a megalodon tooth is found.
+Occasionally even a megalodon tooth is found.
 A megalodon is an extinct giant shark - the huge monster whose teeth can reach 5" or 6" long.
-Some complete whale, porpoise and crocodile skeletons have been collected here by paleontologists.
+Some complete whale, dolphin and crocodile skeletons have been collected here by paleontologists.
 There are also some beautiful fossil shells found here, including chesapectens and ecphora.
 Some of the chesapectens have both valves attached, and some of the ecphora are complete, or almost complete.

 We'll have motorboats with us to take us to other sites along the Potomac River.
-One of the days we will drive to Fairview Beach, Virginia, put the boats in the water, and stop at many beaches on the Virginia side of the Potomac to collect fossils.
-Then we'll cross the Potomac to the Maryland side (depending upon water conditions), and collect fossils along several beaches there.
+One of the days we will drive to Fairview Beach, Virginia, put the boats in the water, and stop at several beaches on the Virginia side of the Potomac to collect fossils.
+Then we'll cross the Potomac to the Maryland side (depending upon water conditions), and collect fossils along many beaches there.
 Most of these sites are Paleocene Age, Aquia Formation.
 They are just above the Cretaceous Age.
 We'll find many small shark teeth, hopefully some crocodile teeth, and lots of turritella shells and some beautiful frilly oysters.

 You must register early, as space is extremely limited.

 Cost: $900 per person.
 If a parent, grandparent or sibling joins them, the charge of the parent or sibling is $850.
-This includes all meals, lodging, boat rides, lectures, Great House tour, - everything.
+This includes all meals, lodging, boat rides, lectures, Great House Tour - everything.